Last Updated: May 2026

 Travel Insurance: A Key Difference

-Schengen visa applicants are required to have travel insurance with at least €30,000 medical coverage.
-You cannot get the visa without it.
+Schengen visa applicants are required to have travel insurance with at least €30,000 medical coverage covering the entire Schengen Area for the full duration of stay.
+You cannot get the visa approved without it — it’s a mandatory document at your embassy appointment.

 ETIAS travelers are not required to have travel insurance.
 However, a medical emergency in Europe can cost tens of thousands of euros without coverage — it’s strongly recommended regardless.